 Anomaly Detection for Today's Enterprise

 The amount of data being generated on today’s networks is daunting.
-Qato™ anomaly detection turns this massive flow of data from a burden into an advantage by allowing you to detect and visualize anomalies in your data over time - allowing you to take swift actions.
+Qato™ is a proprietary anomaly detection engine that turns this massive flow of data from a burden into an advantage by allowing you to detect and visualize anomalies in your data over longer periods of time - allowing you to take actions on threats that may not been seen in real time.
 Applications include the following:

 - Open, Scalable Architecture.
 Qato anomaly detection leverages an open, scalable architecture with our intellectual property that can easily grow with the needs of customers over time to handle even the largest data loads.
 The data will not be hidden in a black box as some proprietary solutions require.